cocos/cocos-docs/en/getting-started/first-game/index.md

-# Quick start: making your first game.
+# Quick start: making your first game

 The power of the __Cocos Creator__ editor is that it allows developers to quickly prototype games.